Breast and Cervical Cancer Prevention and Treatment Act of 2000

 Many patients with breast cancer will learn about clinical trials from their oncologists, surgeons, radiologists, and other medical specialists on their cancer care team.
 Primary care providers can also help connect the patient with appropriate clinical trial information by knowing about several key registries available online.

 NCI's Clinical Trials Registry contains abstracts of clinical trials that have been completed or closed.
 Most studies within the database are sponsored by NCI but the registry also includes trials sponsored by pharmaceutical companies, medical centers, and other groups from around the world.
-Clinical trials can be found using either the basic or advanced search form.
+Clinical trials can be found using the Find NCI-Supported Clinical Trials search form .

 ClinicalTrials.gov provides regularly updated information about federally and privately supported clinical trials.
 Cancer trials registered with NCI will automatically be registered in ClinicalTrials.gov and vice versa, but users may prefer the unique search features of one source over the other.